briis/pyweatherflowrest/README.md

 This library is primarily designed to be used in an async context.

 The main interface for the library is the `pyweatherflowrest.WeatherFlowApiClient`.
-This interface takes 4 options:
+This interface takes 6 options:

 * `station_id`: (required) Supply the station id for the station you want data for.
 * `api_token`: (required) Enter your personal api token for the above station id.
 You can get your *Personal Use Token* [by going here](https://tempestwx.com/settings/tokens) and login with your credentials.
 Then click CREATE TOKEN in the upper right corner.
 * `units`: (optional) Valid options here are *metric* or *imperial*.
 WeatherFlow stations always deliver data in metric units, so conversion will only take place if if metric is not selected.
 Default value is **metric**
+* `forecast_hours`: (optional) Specify how many hours of the *Hourly Forecast* that needs to be retrieved.
+Values between 1 and 240 are valid.
+Default value is **48** hours.
 * `homeassistant`: (optional) Valid options are *True* or *False*.
 If set to True, there will be some unit types that will not be converted, as Home Assistant will take care of that.
 Default value is **False**
+* `session`: (optional) An existing *aiohttp.ClientSession*.
+Default value is **None**, and then a new ClientSession will be created.

 ```python
 import asyncio